 (2) Any inquiry or requirement made to any person by an interpreter on behalf of an inspector is deemed to have been made by the inspector and any answer given to the interpreter is deemed to have been given to the inspector.

-[Section 175C inserted by No. 34 of 1999 s.
+[Section 175C inserted: No. 34 of 1999 s.
 46(1).]

 175D.
 Offences